FlameChart/mdloadercompanion/.trae/rules/project_rules.md

 we are using tauri + react + typescript + tailwindcss + vite now. make sure you are naming the variables by their meanings and not just using the names of the components.

 make the page/function as modulized as possible.

+tell user to run the app manually instead telling them to run the command.